lily4508/Leatherworks-Restored/README.md

 # Leatherworks ~ Restored!
-Leatherworks is a mod, that gives players a way to renew leather to craft and mend items in the game and/or added by other mods.
+Leatherworks is a mod, created by TonisGaming, that gives players a way to renew leather to craft and mend items in the game and/or added by other mods.

 * Find treebark to create tanning or turn it into prepared treebark
 * Turn prepared treebark into different foods or create flour from grinding a large amount of fried prepared bark with a hammer or stone